larryhastings/appeal/README.md

 Appeal noticed that too, so `--number` says it wants an `int`.
 Appeal automatically converts the string from the command-line into a Python object for you, using the type of the default value.
-(Appeal did that for `--color` too, except `--color` just wants a str so no conversion was necessary.)
+(Appeal did that for `--color` too--except `--color` takes a str, so no conversion is necessary.)
 When the user provides an oparg to `--number` on the command-line, it must be followed by an oparg; Appeal will take that oparg, pass it in to `int`, then take the return value from `int` and pass it in to the `number` parameter.